In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 1991 saw Tyrrell replace the Ferrari-bound Alesi with Stefano Modena and receive support from Honda to keep Nakajima in the sport.

-The partnership seemed to be fruitful when he finished fifth at the 1991 United States Grand Prix in Phoenix.
+The partnership seemed to be fruitful when he claimed fifth at the 1991 United States Grand Prix in Phoenix.

-Yet, this proved to be a false dawn as Nakajima failed to score another point and left Formula One at the end of the season.
+Once again, this was another false dawn as Nakajima failed to score another point and left Formula One at the end of the season.

 Since then, Satoru returned to Japan to continue running his racing team, Nakajima Racing in the Super Formula and Super GT Championships.
 He also has two sons who went on enter the world of motorsport.

-Kazuki Nakajima is the more famous of the two brothers, having spent two years at Williams before becoming a two-time Super Formula champion and more recently, winning the famous Le Mans 24 Hour Race with Toyota.
+Kazuki Nakajima is the more famous of the two, having raced for Williams in F1.
+Since then, he has become a two-time Super Formula champion and more recently, won the Le Mans 24 Hours with Toyota.

 The youngest brother, Daisuke Nakajima, has spent most of his career racing in Japan for Nakajima Racing in Super Formula.